 With a $100 million investment from Mayor Bill de Blasio and the arrival of artisanal businesses like Jacques Torres Chocolates, Sunset Park seems poised for a revival.
 But the transformation of this eclectic Brooklyn neighborhood won’t be easy, says Queens College urban studies professor Tarry Hum.
 In her new book, Making a Global Immigrant Neighborhood: Brooklyn’s Sunset Park, Hum traces historical struggles and new challenges including job development, environmental issues, an underground sex industry, gentrification and forging alliances between Chinese and Latino immigrant communities.

 Calling the Common Core State Standards Initiative the “most promising education reform of our time,” Michael Casserly, executive director of the Council of the Great City Schools, urged educators at a symposium to see that the new standards are successfully implemented in the classroom.
 “Our job in urban education is not to reflect or affirm the nation’s inequities, said Casserly, speaking at the Common Core Standards at CUNY, at a forum hosted by CUNY’s Office of Academic Affairs to share practices of CCSS.
 “Our job is to overcome those barriers and to teach our children to the highest standards.”

-Standing committee meeting of the Board of Trustees, Committee on Fiscal Affairs, September 8, 2014.
+Standing committee meeting of the Board of Trustees, Committee on Fiscal Affairs, November 3, 2014.

-Standing committee meeting of the Board of Trustees, Committee on Facilities, Planning and Management, September 8, 2014.
+Standing committee meeting of the Board of Trustees, Committee on Facilities, Planning and Management, November 3, 2014.

-Public meeting of the Board of Trustees, June 30, 2014.
+Standing committee meeting of the Board of Trustees, Committee on Student Affairs and Special Programs, November 3, 2014.